 At the top right of the panel the number of currently selected particles as well as the total number of particles in the dataset are shown.

 Each desired class can be selected by clicking on it.
 To improve the quality of your particle dataset, avoid selecting classes that contain only a partial particle, two or more particles, or a non-particle junk image (e.g. ice crystals).
 You can use both the number of particles and the provided class resolution score to identify good classes of particles.
-There are several ways to sort the classes in ascending or descending order, shown along the top of the panel:
+There are several ways to sort and filter the classes in ascending or descending order, shown along the top of the panel:

 # of particles: Sort by the total number of particles in each class.